unixfy/x2c0.net/README.md

-# x2c0.net
+# x2c0.net Git repository

+## What does this repo do?

-Official GitHub repository for X2C0.net.
-Once changes are pushed, the server automatically pulls this repo and updates the site.
+As changes are pushed to this repo, the server hosting x2c0.net automatically pulls the changes and updates the site.